mvchalupnik/genetic-opt/README.md

 We can see the average population fitness mean does increase over epochs, though there is randomness and the increase is not monotonic.

-Here is another optimization result example:
+Here is another optimization result example with different parameters:

 <img src="imgs/fitness_scatterplot_test2.png" width = "600">